-Traveling is more like a therapy – a retreat that each one of us need at some point or the other.
+Traveling is more like a therapy – a retreat that each one of us needs at some point or the other.
 Some people travel to explore other places, while some travel to know more about themselves.

-Setting out for a volunteer journey abroad has two major attributions – first, you will get to know how small you are in this larger world, and second, you’ll realize the fact that no matter how small you be, you still have immense potential to make some difference to someone’s life.
+Setting out for a volunteering journey abroad has two major attributions – first, you will get to know how small you are in this larger world, and second, you’ll realize the fact that no matter how small you be, you still have immense potential to make some difference to someone’s life.

-Volunteering under a project is a way to improve quality and standard of living for those who are refrained from life’s basic happiness, this noble deed provides enormous benefits in return to the volunteers as well.
-Volunteers who are high school pass-outs get huge boost to their academic records that appreciates their chances to enter into the university of their choice.
+Volunteering for a project is a way to improve quality and standard of living for those who are refrained from life’s basic happiness, this noble deed provides enormous benefits in return to the volunteers as well.
+Volunteers who are high school pass-outs get a huge boost to their academic records that appreciate their chances to enter into the university of their choice.
 Also, those who are still under graduation and looking for an internship opportunity overseas can benefit from such volunteer projects to provide a strong thrust to their career, especially, the students from medical backgrounds.

 This, however, does not confine to only students and gap year fellows.

 Many families have been observed to take up volunteer abroad vacations lately, where they choose to travel and volunteer abroad rather than just a simple luxury vacation.
 This helps them bond more with the members and provide a platform to their children to see the hardships of life and learn to value it.